UW women’s basketball coach Jody Wynn apologizes for statement that was ‘hurtful to people of color’

 In three seasons in Seattle, the 46-year-old Wynn is 31-61 — including 8-45 in Pac-12 play.
 Her Huskies were 13-16 overall in the 2019-20 campaign and 5-13 in the Pac-12.

-Wynn arrived in Seattle in April 2017 after UW head coach Mike Neighbors — who led the Huskies to appearances in the Final Four and Sweet 16 in his final two seasons — left to assume the same role at Arkansas, his alma mater.
+Wynn arrived in Seattle in April 2017 after former coach Mike Neighbors — who led the Huskies to appearances in the Final Four and Sweet 16 in his final two seasons — left to assume the same role at Arkansas, his alma mater.

-A Brea., Calif., product, Wynn had just completed a successful eight-season run at Long Beach State.
+A Brea, California, product, Wynn had just completed a successful eight-season run at Long Beach State.
 She amassed a 137-119 record in that span, highlighted by a 69-30 run in her final three seasons.
-The Beach also reached the NCAA Tournament for the first time in her tenure in 2017.
-Wynn previously served as an assistant coach for 13 seasons, at USC and Pepperdine.
+The Beach reached the NCAA tournament for the first time in her tenure in 2017.
+Wynn previously served as an assistant coach for 13 seasons at USC and Pepperdine.